Cairnsfoot

-Cairnsfoot is a heritage-listed former residential villa and special school at 18 Loftus Street, Turrella, Bayside Council, New South Wales, Australia.
+Cairnsfoot is a heritage-listed former residential villa and special school at 18 Loftus Street, Turrella, New South Wales, a suburb of Sydney Australia.
 It was built from 1880 to 1884 by Edward M. Farleigh.
 It has also been known as Cairnsfoot Special School, Loftus Street Special School and Loftus Street Public School.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The name "Turrella" is an Aboriginal word meaning "a reedy place" or "water weeds".
 Wolli Creek, which runs through the original site of settlement, was first known as Woolly Creek, and it is quite likely that the weeds in the water gave it a thick appearance.

 The land on which Cairnsfoot was later built was first granted to Ruben Hannam on 31 August 1833.